karthikziffer/karthikziffer.github.io/_posts/2020-05-09-Complete-IoU.md

 GIoU loss tries to maximize overlap area of two boxes and still performs limited due to only considering overlap areas.

 GIoU loss tends to increase the size of the predicted box, while the predicted box moves towards the target box very slowly.
-Consequently , GIoU loss emprically needs more iterations to converge, especially for bounding box at horizontal and vertical orientations.
-Thus increasing the training time.
+Consequently , GIoU loss emprically needs more iterations to converge, especially for bounding box at horizontal and vertical orientations, thus increasing the training time.

 <br>